Why a double edge razor is technically better than a cartridge based razor system

 Nick is a wet-shaving enthusiast and men’s grooming expert.
 He is a football fanatic and supports Arsenal for his sins.
 He also loves playing cricket, darts, rugby, badminton, tennis and squash.
 Nick, 31, has been wet shaving for five years and says he would never go back to the "awful" electric shaver.
 He loves his trusty Merkur 33c Classic far too much!!
 Follow him on Twitter @nickgibbens

-- » Ask Aaron Q/A: Is the Merkur 34c DE safety razor nickel coated?
+- » Ask Aaron Q/A: The Merkur Futur Razor

 About The Shaving Shack